yhoogstrate/flaimapper/README.md

 	        share/small_RNA-seq_alignments/SRP002175/SRR038862 \
 	        share/small_RNA-seq_alignments/SRP002175/SRR038863

-Remark that the backslashes are used to continue at the next line and can be removed when the command is written on a single line.
+Remark that the backslashes are used to make the command continue at the next line and they can be removed when the command is written on a single line.

 ### Output: formats